abhijeetk/af-binder/docs/afb-migration-v1-to-v2.md

 More, it is possible to write a dual ***binding***: a ***binding*** that implements the version 1 AND the version 2.

-However, IT IS HIGHLY RECOMMANDED TO SWITCH TO ONLY VERSION 2:
+However, IT IS HIGHLY RECOMMENDED TO SWITCH TO ONLY VERSION 2:

- - any new developement SHOULD start using ***binding*** V2
+ - any new development SHOULD start using ***binding*** V2
  - existing ***bindings*** SHOULD migrate to the version 2

 This guide covers the migration of bindings from version 1 to version 2.